PlainConcepts/NetCore-Docker-Workshop/src/Docu/1.Docker/Add Docker file.md

 ## 'Dockerizing' our application
 Follow the next steps:
-1. Create a file named Docker without extension in the Master folder.
+1. Create a file named Dockerfile without extension in the Master folder.
 2. Open the file with a text editor and add this configuration:
 ```
 FROM microsoft/aspnetcore